sofmeright/PVE_Ceph-Disaster_Recovery/README.md

 ## Final Thoughts
 Ceph is a very resiliant filesystem!
 And even when ish hits the fan, we have a lot of options to get back up and running.
 Good luck, I hope this helps if you are also facing disaster recovery situations with Ceph on Proxmox as I have!
-I have done my best.

 ## Disclaimer
 > The scripts and guidance provided here ("Software") are offered as-is, without any warranties, express or implied.
 Use at your own risk.